marinlafare/last_chessism/README.md

 ### Possible Areas of Upgrade

 1. **Endgame Tablebase Integration**: This is the single most valuable performance upgrade.
-Integrating Syzygy tablebases (as planned in `tablebase_integration_plan.md`) will make endgame analysis instantaneous, dramatically reducing GPU load and job time.
+Integrating Syzygy tablebases (work in progress) will make endgame analysis instantaneous, dramatically reducing GPU load and job time.
 2. **Statistical Analysis**: The `stats_analysis.py` file is currently a stub.
 Building out the endpoints and SQL queries to consume the `PlayerStats` and `Fen` data to generate the `PlayerStatsReport` is the main "next feature" to implement.
 3. **API Security**: The API is currently open.
 Adding a simple API key check (e.g., as a FastAPI dependency checking `x-api-key` in the request header) would prevent unauthorized access.
 4. **Configuration Management**: Centralize all configuration (like `CONN_STRING`, `REDIS_HOST`, etc.) into environment variables, perhaps using Pydantic's `BaseSettings` for validation and loading.